-Death is the unseen aspect of life.
-The great leveller which does not distinguish between age, gender or social status.
-We are all the same in the eyes of death, and no one can pass through life without being touched by it.
-Within the shadow of inevitable death, ambitions, the craving for power, fame and possessions tend to fade in significance, and what the authentic you needs becomes more important.
+Death is the unseen aspect of life. it is the great leveller, which does not distinguish between age, gender, or social status.
+We are all the same, in the eyes of death, and no one can pass through life, without being touched by it.
+Within the shadow of inevitable death, ambitions, the craving for power, fame, and possessions tend to fade in significance and, what the authentic you needs, becomes more important.

-In the nineteenth century, during the Sand Creek Massacre in America, White Antelope, one of eleven chiefs killed that day, stood his ground, his arms crossed, and with the death song upon his lips, he sang: “Nothing lives long.
+In the nineteenth century, during the Sand Creek Massacre in America, White Antelope, one of eleven chiefs killed that day, stood his ground, his arms crossed and, with the death song upon his lips, he sang: “Nothing lives long.
 Only the earth and the mountains.”

-The books of the dead found in many cultures around the world, and the rites of passage known to our ancestors, all taught about death.
-Even today they inform us not only about death, but about an alternative approach to life mediated by the experience of death.
-I think this is critical because people are not dying well.
-In fact many of us are not living well either.
+The books of the dead, found in many cultures around the world, and the rites of passage, known to our ancestors, all taught about death.
+Even today, they inform us not only about death, but about an alternative approach to life, mediated by the prospect of the experience of death.
+I think this is critical, because people are not dying well.
+In fact, many of us are not living well, either.

-We all make mistakes, this is unavoidable if we are to live, but it is how we move forward that matters.
-If we acknowledge the effects of our actions then this will allow us to go back and put things right.
-To hopefully learn what we can in light of the fact that one day we will all die.
-Whether you believe in an afterlife, or not, doesn’t really matter when it comes to your life.
-We have a choice daily with our actions towards ourselves and others.
+We all make mistakes, this is unavoidable if we are to live but, it is how we move forward, that matters.
+If we acknowledge the effects of our actions, then this will allow us to go back, and put things right.
+To learn what we can, in the light of the fact that, one day, we will all die.
+Whether you believe in an afterlife, or not, doesn”t really matter, when it comes to your life.
+We have a choice, daily, with our actions towards ourselves, and others.

 Despite what consumerism would have us believe, to spend years chasing the dragon of youth, of physical beauty, is a waste of time.
-I am sure there is a surge in this when we become faced with our mortality.
-Faced with the questions we have tried to run from.
-However, the regrets of the dying show us that they never go away.
-Palliative care nurse, Bonnie Ware, recorded the top five as:
+I am sure there is a surge in this realisation, when we become faced with our mortality, faced with the questions we have tried to run from.
+However, the regrets of the dying show us that these regrets never go away.
+Palliative-care nurse, Bonnie Ware, recorded the top five as:

-I wish I’d had the courage to live a life true to myself, not the life others expected of me.
+I wish I”d had the courage to live a life true to myself, not the life others expected of me.

-I wish I hadn’t worked so hard.
+I wish I hadn”t worked so hard.

-I wish I’d had the courage to express my feelings.
+I wish I”d had the courage to express my feelings.

 I wish I had stayed in touch with my friends.